michaeljohnilagan/badresp-superv/README.md

 Michael John Ilagan and Carl F. Falk

-This repository contains computer code the article with the following citation:
+This repository contains computer code for the article with the following citation:
 Ilagan, M.J. & Falk, C.F.
 (2022).
 Supervised classes, unsupervised mixing proportions: detection of bots in a Likert-type questionnaire.
 Educational and Psychological Measurement. [https://doi.org/10.1177/00131644221104220](https://doi.org/10.1177/00131644221104220)

 ## Abstract